 Ballot papers show the name of a candidate as specified on the nomination form and, if applicable, the name or abbreviation of the registered political party that endorsed the candidate and the party's registered logo.

 If two or more candidates have similar names and this is considered likely to cause confusion, the AEC may add an additional description to distinguish them.

 House of Representatives ballot papers are green.
-They have boxes with the names of every candidate and their party or abbreviation or 'Independent' where applicable printed to the right of the boxes and where applicable, the party's registered logo to the left of the box.
+They have boxes with the names of every candidate and their party name or abbreviation or the word 'Independent' where applicable printed to the right of the boxes and where applicable, the party's registered logo to the left of the box.

 Voters must number every box by putting the number '1' in the box next to the candidate who is their first choice, the number '2' in the box next to their second choice, and so on until every box is consecutively numbered.